 It should be noted this right ends once the person is no longer on your property, and that any force used has to be proportionate to the harm reasonably feared.

-California Penal Code 198.5 states you are allowed to use deadly force within your own home if you had a reasonable fear of imminent danger or great bodily injury.
+California Penal Code 198.5 states you are allowed to use deadly force within your own home if you have a reasonable fear of imminent danger or great bodily injury.

 CALCRIM 505 Jury Instructions provides an outline of what a defendant has to establish in order to make a successful argument of self-defense.